Do You Define Spring?

 regardless of weather?
 For which events does the date vary from year

-and compare your results with a partner class in a different geographic
+and compare your results with your Journey North partner class in

-surveys.
-At the end of the school year, have students respond again
+the surveys.
+At the end of the school year, have students respond

 that students' statements and conclusions are based on evidence from